EDePasquale/DoubletDecon/README.md

 * num_doubs: The user defined number of doublets to make for each pair of clusters.
 Default is 100.
 * only50: use only synthetic doublets created with 50%/50% mix of parent cells, as opposed to the extended option of 30%/70% and 70%/30%, default is FALSE.
 * min_uniq: minimum number of unique genes required for a cluster to be rescued, default is 4.
+* nCores: number of cores to be used during rescue step.
+Default is -1 for automatically detected.

 #### Value ####